Peaceful protests of Azerbaijanis on Khankandi-Lachin road continue [PHOTO]

 By Trend

-The peaceful rally continues on Azerbaijan’s Khankandi-Lachin road to stop the illegal exploitation of Azerbaijan's natural resources, and to allow their monitoring, Trend reports from the scene.
+The peaceful rally on Azerbaijan’s Khankandi-Lachin road to stop the illegal exploitation of Azerbaijan's natural resources, and to allow their monitoring, has been going on for sixteenth day, Trend reports from the scene.

 At present, the Azerbaijani protesters are chanting slogans about the need for primary monitoring of the environmental catastrophe and other implications stemming from the illicit mineral resource exploitation.
 Peaceful protesters say they're not going to leave the area until their demands are met.

-All conditions for the movement of supply vehicles of Russian peacekeepers [temporarily stationed in Azerbaijan following the trilateral statement of Azerbaijani, Armenian and Russian leaders after the 2020 second Karabakh war] were created on the Khankandi-Lachin road passing through Shusha.
+All conditions for the movement of supply vehicles of Russian peacekeepers [temporarily stationed in Azerbaijan following the trilateral statement of Azerbaijani, Armenian and Russian leaders after the 2020 second Karabakh war] have been created on the Khankandi-Lachin road passing through Shusha.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.